-The rules of Dating has changed and for older adults who may have been married for many decades, becoming single in later life could be a daunting prospect.
-Moreover, young disabled adults who have chronic life-limited conditions also desire to connect with individuals for companionship, sexual relations, dating, and love.
+The rules of dating has changed and for older adults who may have been married for many decades, becoming single in later life could be a daunting prospect.

-This initial study explores a myriad of facets associated to the experiences of Dating Apps in a bid to identify and experience social(sex) connections, intimacy, sexuality by adults aged 50+ years and by young disabled adults.
+This project explores a myriad of facets associated to the experiences of dating Apps in a bid to identify and experience social(sex) connections, intimacy, sexuality by adults across different age cohorts, and including older adults (50+ years).

 Aims & Objectives:

 - Explore the motivations of using mobile dating apps by adults in society who are aged 18+ years and older adults (50+ years)

 - Explore the motivations of using dating Apps by young and older adults, that are known to experience social isolation and loneliness

 - Explore the barriers and enablers of using technology to access dating apps

 - Explore the privacy and risk associated facets of using dating apps